FreddyJilson/DigitalDiary/README.md

 A user friendly online diary for you to write down notes happened during the day.

-Digital diary offers you the ability to login to take notes on the go anywhere and anytime.
+Digital diary offers you the ability to take notes on the go anywhere and anytime.

 ### Use cases identified: